odarriba/docker-supervisord/README.md

 ## System updates

-The image's operating systema (Ubuntu 14.04) is up to date until the day of the last image build.
+The image's operating system (Ubuntu 14.04) is **up to date until the day of the last image build.**

 ## Contributors